MartinDavidWaller/D70Box/README.md

 V1.4 of the PCB is now available that will fix the problem without the need to snip off pins.

-Some of the Arduino Pro Micro devices seem to be identifying themselves are Arduino LillyPad USB devices.
-If the one you have claims to be one of these then under Tools > Boards select the LillyPad device and not Arduino Leonardo.
+Some of the Arduino Pro Micro devices seem to be identifying themselves as "LilyPad Arduino USB" devices.
+If the one you have claims to be one of these then under Tools > Boards select the "LilyPad Arduino USB" device and not "Arduino Leonardo".

 +--